This page will give you an introduction to React Compiler and how to try it out successfully.

 Terminal

-npm install eslint-plugin-react-compiler@experimental
+npm install -D eslint-plugin-react-compiler@beta

-Then, add it to your eslint config:
+Then, add it to your ESLint config:

 module.exports = {